 Another good approach to identify skill gaps is through feedback.
 There is an appraisal method called the 360-degree review.
 Feedback on employee performance is solicited from peers, managers, and direct reports.
 Sometimes, this type of review also includes customers, clients, and vendors.

 This appraisal approach can be adapted as a data-gathering method, too.
-Instead of getting feedback on a particular employee, you can get responses regarding certain performance issues of employees as a whole.
+Instead of getting feedback on a particular employee, you can get responses regarding certain performance issues of employees as a whole and use them for your team and individual training analysis.
 And don’t forget to get feedback from employees themselves, too.
-They would be the best people to ask about what skills they think they need more work on.
+They would be the best people to ask about what skills gaps they think they have and what they’d like to improve.

 You can employ different activities to do this.
 The most efficient one is through the use of employee surveys because they’re easy to create and quick to deploy.
 Surveys can be quite limiting though.